WICG/navigation-api/README.md

 await appHistory.push({ state });
 ```

-Note how unlike `history.pushState()`, `appHistory.push()` will by default perform a cross-document navigation.
+Note how unlike `history.pushState()`, `appHistory.push()` will by default perform a full navigation, e.g. scrolling to a fragment or navigating across documents.
 Single-page apps will usually intercept these using the `navigate` event, and convert them into same-document navigations by using `event.respondWith()`.

+Regardless of whether the navigation gets converted or not, calling `appHistory.push()` will clear any future entries in the joint session history.
+(This includes entries coming from frame navigations, or cross-origin entries: so, it can have an impact beyond just the `appHistory.entries` list.)

 The counterpart API to `appHistory.push()` is `appHistory.update()`.
 It is used as follows: